l3nz/cli-matic/README.md

 CLI-matic works with GraalVM, giving unbeatable performance for stand-alone command-line apps that do not even need a Java installation - see [Command-line apps with Clojure and GraalVM: 300x better start-up times](https://www.astrecipes.net/blog/2018/07/20/cmd-line-apps-with-clojure-and-graalvm/).

-CLI-matic also works with Planck REPL for very quick CLJS scripting - see [Using with Planck](https://github.com/l3nz/cli-matic/blob/master/planck.md) and - last but not least - is compatible with Babashka, that happens to be the gold standard of Clojure scripting.
+CLI-matic also works with Planck REPL for very quick CLJS scripting - see [Using with Planck](https://github.com/l3nz/cli-matic/blob/master/planck.md) and - last but not least - is compatible with [Babashka](#babashka), that happens to be the gold standard of Clojure scripting.

+And if there is no such thing as too much of a good thing, then [BabashkaBins](#babashkabins) lets you write a script using `bb` and then compile it to a Graal binary automagically.

 ## Using